• Canister X Review #48: Smallville Season Eight (2008-2009)

 He just wasn’t prepared for one thing—Superman returns.

-It’d been almost 20 years between Superman movies when this one came out, the last being Superman IV: The Quest for Peace.
+It’d been almost twenty years between Superman movies when this one came out, the last being Superman IV: The Quest for Peace.
 Expectations were high, the hype was through the roof, a star director (Bryan Singer) was attached to it, huge names played some of the key roles . . .

 The payoff: an embarrassing movie.